zendfi/docs/docs/docs/features/payment-splits.md

 **Result:** When customer pays $100:
 - Seller receives $85 directly to their wallet
 - Platform receives $15 to your merchant wallet
+- Both transfers happen atomically in one Solana transaction

 ### Example: Affiliate Commission